Enjoy this great "history of pizza" article from History.com:

 Postwar pizza finally reached Italy and beyond.
 "Like blue jeans and rock and roll, the rest of the world, including the Italians, picked up on pizza just because it was American,” explained Mariani.
 Reflecting local tastes, toppings can run the gamut from Gouda cheese in Curacao to hardboiled eggs in Brazil.
 Yet international outposts of American chains like Domino's and Pizza Hut also thrive in about 60 different countries.
 Helstosky thinks one of the quirkiest American pizza variations is the Rocky Mountain pie, baked with a supersized, doughy crust to save for last.
 "Then you dip it in honey and have it for dessert,” she said.

-If you want the the most true authentic Italian takeout pizza and other favorites in Highland Village, Texas, contact the pizza delivery and dine-in crew at
+If you want the best authentic Mediterranean delivery pizza and other favorites in Highland Village, Texas, contact the authentic Sicilian pizza team at

 Related Articles -

 pizza restaurant, Highland Village, pizza takeout, pasta, authentic Italian pizza, pizza, pizza delivery,